mdahllof/gendertext/README.md

 `ps_Ob`: Probability of superiority when all non-crime books are compared.

 `aMd0`: Median value per authors of the first gender in the comparison.
+Relative frequency as parts per million.

 `aMd1`: Median value per authors of the second gender in the comparison.